Hunger Signals: How to Recognize and Manage Them

 Finding Your Hunger and Satiety Cues Takes Practice

-If you’re just getting started on the journey to finding your hunger signals, it can take time and practice, just like any other new habit.
+If you’re just starting the journey to finding your hunger signals, it can take time and practice, just like any other new habit.

 If you unintentionally skip meals and find yourself starving before you eat, think about eating more regularly.
 Taste your food, pair your carbs with protein and fiber, and consider testing your glucose.
-Using glucose monitoring, along with a hunger scale and mindful eating practices, can all go a long way to helping you make changes.
+Using glucose monitoring, a hunger scale, and mindful eating practices can all go a long way to helping you make changes to support a healthy weight.

 Get more information about weight loss, glucose monitors, and living a healthier life